guljam/2020FlashPaint/README.md

 ![fom](https://user-images.githubusercontent.com/15816034/172035065-64e1309f-e24e-4b46-a846-ae204c7d2349.png)

-FOFO PAINT is developed with Adobe Air SDK.
+FOFO PAINT is developed with Adobe Air SDK.<br>

-Recent drawing apps have a lot of features and have become too heavy.
-Think back to the 2000's Oekaki Tool.
-Simple and lightweight.<br>
 This app is for those who do not need complex features.
 It has no layers and was developed for simple doodles.

 It also includes a timelapse feature called Replay mode.
 You can watch the whole process like a movie, you can even go back to a specific point and redraw it.

-I miss the old pixiv chat and drawr.
-This app is a homage to my pixiv memories.

 made by [c301](twitter.com/ninanoninini) e-mail: cube4none@gmail.com